mandiant/flare-fakenet-ng/README.md

     BlackListPortsUDP: 53

-Some other diverter settings that you may consider are `ProcessBlackList` and `HostBlackList` which allow diverter to ignore and forward traffic coming from a specific process name or destined for a specific host respectively.
+Some other Diverter settings that you may consider are `ProcessBlackList` and `HostBlackList` which allow Diverter to ignore and forward traffic coming from a specific process name or destined for a specific host respectively.